Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.121, No.2, pp. 445-464, 2019, DOI:10.32604/cmes.2019.06374

 Abstract In the research, the dynamic fracture failure problem of functionally graded materials (FGMs) containing two pre-cracks was analyzed using a bond-based Peridynamic (PD) method numerical model.
 The two convergence of decreasing the area of PD horizon (δ-convergence) and uniform mesh refinement (m-convergence) were studied.
 The effects of both crack position and distance between two cracks on crack propagation pattern in FGMs plate under tensile loads are studied.
 Furthermore, the effects of different gradient patterns on the dynamic propagation of cracks in FGMs are also investigated.
-The simulate results suggest that the cracks positions and the distance between them can significantly… More >
+The simulate results suggest that the cracks positions and the More >

 • Open Access